oneeve8/kobble-data/content/The Glorious Mysteries.md

 The 5th Glorious Mystery
 The Crowning of Our Blessed Lady

-A great sign appeared in heaven: a woman clothed with the sun, and the moon under her feet
+A great sign appeared in heaven: a woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars.
+(Rev)
 :::
 ::: slide
 Our Father who art in Heaven,